-On 1 January 2022, the retrocession treaties between Pacific Life Insurance Company ("PLIC") and PLRL were novated to UK branch of RIBM.
+On 1 January, 2022, the retrocession treaties between Pacific Life Insurance Company ("PLIC") and PLRL were novated to UK branch of RIBM.

-On 1 January 2022, the retrocession treaty between RGBM and PLRL was novated to the UK branch of RIBM.
-On the same day, the retrocession treaty was recaptured.
+On 1 January, 2022, the retrocession treaty between RGBM and PLRL was novated to the UK branch of RIBM.
+On 1 January, 2022, the retrocession treaty was recaptured.